The Environmental Effects on Inspiraling Binary Black Hole Systems in the Centers of the LMC and M31

 here $c_b$ stands for the sound speed of the gas in disk.
 We focus on the supersonic regime thus we assume $v \gg c_b$.
 Considering the influence of the gas accretion only, the orbital equation of motion is~\cite{2022PhRvD.106f4003D}

 where $\bm{n}$ is the unit vector pointing from the central BH to the small BH.
 The accretion term $\dot{\mu} \bm{v}$ can be thought as a perturbation force:

 Repeating the above calculation steps, we obtain the energy and angular momentum loss of the secondary BH due to gas accretion within the accretion disk.
 Since we are concerned with the long-term evolution behavior of the orbital parameters $p(t)$ and $e(t)$ under dissipative effects, we substitute the results obtained above into Eqs.~(\ref{eq13}) and~(\ref{eq14}) to obtain~(\ref{eq39}) and~(\ref{eq40}).

 For the numerical results presented in Fig.~\ref{fig:acdfianl}, we adopt the parameter condition $I_b + \lambda_b = 1.5$ in Eqs.~(\ref{eq39}) and~(\ref{eq40}).
 This approximation is justified as follows.

-Analogous to the DM spike treatment, we restrict our analysis to the scenario where the secondary BH moves at supersonic velocities within the accretion disk[cite: 1108].
-Given this supersonic motion through the thin disk ($v \gg c_b$), we obtain:
+Analogous to the DM spike treatment, we restrict our analysis to the scenario where the secondary BH moves at supersonic velocities within the accretion disk.
+Given this supersonic motion through the thin disk ($v \gg c_b$), we obtain

 where $\mathcal{M}$ is the Mach number.
-Since \( v_{rel}/c_b \) is very large, the term \( (v_{rel}/c_b)^{-2} \) is close to zero, therefore the term \(\log(1-(v_{rel}/c_b)^{-2})\) can be approximated as \(\log(1)=0\), and the formula can be simplified to:
+Since \( v_{rel}/c_b \) is very large, the term \( (v_{rel}/c_b)^{-2} \) is close to zero, therefore the term \(\log(1-(v_{rel}/c_b)^{-2})\) can be approximated as \(\log(1)=0\), and the formula can be simplified to

 Formulas have the same form, therefore we stipulate $I_b$ + $\lambda_b$ = 1.5 for simplicity here.
 Given the structural similarity between Eqs.~(\ref{eq34}) and~(\ref{A5}), we set $I_{b}+\lambda_{b}=1.5$ to simplify the subsequent numerical analysis